mahedee/java-code-camp/courses/Pluralsight-Java SE 17 Fundamentals/README.md

 * [How to Install Java on Windows](https://phoenixnap.com/kb/install-java-windows)

+## Topics to explore:
+Javadoc comments, Final Variable, prefix/postfix operation, compound assignment, var keyword, conditional assignement,

-Topics to explore
+## Topics to be write

-* Javadoc comments
+- Similarities between readonly in c# and final variable in Java

-* Practice up to: 2.9: Summary
+* Practice up to: 4.3: If-else statement